Can I Lose Weight By Lifting Weights Only

 Weight Loss Overview:

-When you’re trying to lose weight, the key is to create a calorie deficit.
-This means consuming fewer calories than your body needs to burn for daily functions.
-Your body then taps into its own resources, like stored fat, to generate energy.
-As a result, you experience weight loss.
+When losing weight, the important thing is to create a calorie deficit.
+This means taking in fewer calories than is required for your body to burn through the course of a day.
+Your body then draws on its own reserves — such as stored fat — to produce energy.
+This causes you to lose weight.

 4 Ways to Create a Calorie Deficit:

-Eat Less: To lose weight, you need to create a calorie deficit, which means consuming fewer calories than your body uses.
-This forces the body to tap into its resources, such as fat, to produce energy, leading to weight loss.
-While many think that simply eating less will help them achieve this deficit, it’s also important to focus on increasing your overall non-exercise activity, like taking more steps during the day.
-By combining this with regular workouts and exercise activity, you not only burn more calories but also build muscle, which supports long-term weight management.
+Eat Less: To lose weight, you should eat fewer calories than what your body needs.
+This causes the body to start using its resources, such as fat, in order to create energy, resulting in weight loss.
+While many believe they should simply eat less to get this deficit, the other piece of the puzzle is to focus on increasing your NEAT (or non-exercise activity thermogenesis) by taking more steps during the day.
+When you do this, combined with your regular workout and exercise activity, you will not only burn more calories, but you will also build more muscle, supporting long-term weight management.

 What Is the Best Workout to Lose Body Fat?